-After conducting its investigation, LARA could order a person to cease and desist from a violation of the act.
+LARA could order a person to cease and desist from a violation the act after conducting its investigation.
 Individuals ordered to cease and desist could request a hearing by filing a written request within 30 days of receiving the order.
-The continued violation of a cease and desist order would result in the Attorney General's office applying to a court to restrain and enjoin the person from committing further violations.
+Continued violation of a cease and desist order would result in the Attorney General's office applying to a court to restrain and enjoin the person from committing further violations.